 -

-Estimated Duration: Up to 3 hours
+Estimated consular appointment time: Up to 3 hours.